What Is a Thesis? | Ultimate Guide & Examples

 In both hard and social sciences, theses typically include an introduction, literature review, methodology section, results section, discussion section, and conclusion section.
 These are each presented in their own dedicated section or chapter.
 In some cases, you might want to add an appendix.

-We’ve compiled a list of thesis examples to help you get started.
+We’ve compiled a short list of thesis examples to help you get started.

 - Example thesis #1: “Abolition, Africans, and Abstraction: the Influence of the ‘Noble Savage’ on British and French Antislavery Thought, 1787-1807” by Suchait Kahlon.